 The shorter the number plates, the better, as with the "proper" cherished marks.
 Obviously, such a mark on a new BMW/Mercedes etc.. is clearly a cherished number plate since suffix marks finished in 1983 so, even the later car number plates are some 40 years old.

 DVLA Prefix Year-Letter Number Plates Market

 Masses and masses of number plates have been bought and sold in this market.
 This is where the vast majority of people started "making their mark."
 As with any mass market, most of the examples will not increase in value and represent a bit of fun for their owners.

 However, there are some exceptions, - top class A1's and A11's, not to mention M1s, H1s and M12s would all command massive profit margins.
 Furthermore, prefix number plates are worth investing in where thehy represent names, e.g. the most expensive prefix number plate ever sold was K1 NGS at over 230,000 some years ago.

 DVLA New Style Number Plates Market

 Finally, you cant flash your building society book or your share certificates at people, but your special car number plate makes a public statement about you, while increasing at the same time.
-Number plates are a proven investment over time and to quote Quentin Wilson from BBC Top Gear to say "If you buy your number plates wisely it will honestly be better than money in the bank."
+Number plates are a proven investment over time and make an everlasting gift that genuinely can be cherished for generations.....to quote Quentin Wilson from BBC Top Gear to say "If you buy your number plates wisely it will honestly be better than money in the bank."